Learn more about alcohol addiction treatment at Delta Medical Center in Memphis, TN

 Alcohol abuse is a significant problem for many individuals in today’s society.
 This is partially because alcohol is a part of normal life for many people; it’s legal and considered acceptable to use.
 The majority of people who drink do so socially, however for some, the ability to limit their drinking can become a problem.
 Alcohol is used frequently as a means to relax and can become a coping strategy for dealing with life stress, which can be a route to addiction.

 Delta is a service-oriented hospital committed to meeting all the needs of each individual who comes through our doors.
 We are dedicated to providing comprehensive behavioral health services and complete medical services under the same roof.
-For those suffering from addiction, any complications or withdrawal symptoms can be safely handled by medical professionals.
+For those suffering from addiction, any complications or withdrawal symptoms can be safely handled by medical professionals in a Medical Detox.
 Medical care is provided for long-term physical consequences that result from alcoholism.

 We are also experienced in treating common co-occurring disorders including depression, anxiety, interpersonal problems, and occupational problems, as well as improving life skills.
 It’s our goal to treat your symptoms and provide you with the skills to enhance your quality of life.